Nick088Official/FaceFusion-Online-Ports/README.md

 # Changelog
 These are the changelogs for the online ports, to see the updates of the program, please check [their releases here](https://github.com/facefusion/facefusion/releases).
+## Update - May 4th, 2025
+Clarified that I'm not affiliated with the Official FaceFusion Team (because of https://github.com/Nick088Official/FaceFusion-Online-Ports/issues/38).
 ## Update - December 25th, 2024
 Clearer info about the HuggingFace Space port, because of https://github.com/Nick088Official/FaceFusion-Online-Ports/issues/28.
 ## Update - October 29th, 2024